apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 # Implications of the streaming nature of Request/Response Entities

-Akka HTTP is streaming *all the way through*, which means that the back-pressure mechanisms enabled by Akka Streams are exposed through all layers–from the TCP layer, through the HTTP server, all the way up to the user-facing @apidoc[HttpRequest] and @apidoc[HttpResponse] and their @apidoc[HttpEntity] APIs.
+Apache Pekko HTTP is streaming *all the way through*, which means that the back-pressure mechanisms enabled by Akka Streams are exposed through all layers–from the TCP layer, through the HTTP server, all the way up to the user-facing @apidoc[HttpRequest] and @apidoc[HttpResponse] and their @apidoc[HttpEntity] APIs.